Long Term Disability Insurance Lawyers Serving Missouri Residents

-Whether you need help filing a claim or appealing a denial, the Missouri long term disability (LTD) insurance lawyers from Abell and Capitan Law can help you when an injury or illness prevents you from returning to work.
+Whether you need help filing a claim or appealing a denial in Missouri, the long term disability (LTD) insurance lawyers from Abell and Capitan Law can help you when an injury or illness prevents you from returning to work.
 We have detailed knowledge of the requirements you must meet for your LTD claim under ERISA law, and we know how to effectively prove to the insurance company that you deserve benefits.
+We serve Missouri residents with LTD claims.

 If you carry an LTD insurance policy provided by your employer, you can file a claim for replacement wages if you got hurt or sick from a non-work-related event.
 The benefits you’re entitled to can supplement your income while you’re unable to perform your regular job duties.